Michael Seltenreich

-Michael Seltenreich (born 1988 in Tel Aviv) is an Israeli composer of contemporary classical music who resides in New York City.
-He is the sole Israeli composer to win the Toru Takemitsu Composition Award and a recipient of the Israel Prime Minister Award in Composition.
-His work Sparks & Flares was the submission of the American chapter of the International Society for Contemporary Music and was chosen for performance at the World Music Days / Beijing Modern Music Festival 2018.
+Michael Seltenreich (מיכאל זלטנרייך; born 1988 in Tel Aviv) is an Israeli composer of contemporary classical music based in New York City.
+He is known for his distinctive, rhythmically captivating and technically sophisticated music, blending elements of modernism and experimentation.
+His works have been performed by leading ensembles and orchestras around the world, including the Munich Philharmonic, the Israel Philharmonic Orchestra, the Tokyo Philharmonic Orchestra, and the Juilliard Orchestra.
+He earned commissions from staple institutions such as Lucerne Festival, Aspen Music Festival, and Santa Fe Chamber Music Festival.
+Seltenreich was the first Israeli to win the prestigious Toru Takemitsu Composition Award and is a recipient of the Israel Prime Minister Award in Composition.
+In 2022, he received the Music Award from the American Academy of Arts and Letters.

 Biography

 Seltenreich was born in Tel Aviv.
 He graduated from Thelma Yellin High School for The Arts in 2006.
 By 2011 he received a bachelor's degree in music composition from Buchmann-Mehta School of Music of Tel Aviv University, where he primarily studied with composer Gil Shohat.
 In 2014 he relocated to New York to pursue a master's degree from The Juilliard School.
 During his time at Juilliard, he studied primarily with German composer and conductor Matthias Pintscher.
-Currently he is a MacCracken Doctoral Fellow at New York University.

-Seltenreich is internationally active as a composer, and in 2016 he was commissioned by Messiaen au pays de la Meije.
-Subsequently, he was commissioned by Santa Fe Chamber Music Festival, and participated in IRCAM's Manifeste in 2018.
-Seltenreich held residencies in Atlantic Center for the Arts where he acted as an Associate Composer in Residence with Austrian composer Georg Friedrich Haas, and at the Yaddo artist community.
+He later went on to earn a PhD at New York University as a MacCracken Doctoral Fellow.